eciccone/bitcoin-price-tracker/readme.md

 2021-01-29                  USD 34943.87
 ```

 Option 2 displays the past date, current date, past price, and current price.
 The gain/loss is also displayed in terms of USD and percentages.
-Requires asking the user how many days in the past should it should get data on bitcoin. *Note: Comparing the price to 0 days in the past (intra-day price) is a valid option depending on the time of day.
+Requires asking the user how many days in the past it should get data on bitcoin. *Note: Comparing the price to 0 days in the past (intra-day price) is a valid option depending on the time of day.
 At a certain time each day Coindesk writes the current bitcoin price to their historical Bitcoin price API.
 Only after Coindesk writes this data does a 0 day option work.*

 Example output: